Best Bluetooth speakers under $100: budget models tested by our experts

 What's the best Bluetooth speaker under $100?
-It's a question we get asked a lot, as buyers want quality on the go without breaking the bank, but it's tricky knowing which are worth your time when there are so many bargain basement options from unknown brands that aren't worth the cash.
+We're asked that question a lot, as buyers want quality on the go without breaking the bank and find it tricky knowing which units are worth their time when there are so many bargain basement options from unknown brands knocking around.

 All said, part of the point of a Bluetooth speaker, aside from being durable, hardy and portable, is that it can fill practically any space (Carnegie Hall and the Michigan Stadium aside) without leaving you broke.
 Price and practicality are our watchwords here, so nothing we've listed below will set you back more than a fistful of dollars.